-We define Adjusted EBITDA as net loss before provision for income tax expense, interest expense, and depreciation and amortization, adjusted to remove derivative fair value adjustments and equity-based compensation.
+We define Adjusted EBITDA as net loss before provision for income tax expense, interest expense, depreciation and amortization, and loss on disposal of property, plant and equipment, adjusted to remove derivative fair value adjustments, loss on extinguishment of debt, foreign currency adjustments, and equity-based compensation.
 Adjusted EBITDA does not have a definition under GAAP, and our definition of Adjusted EBITDA may not be the same as, or comparable to, similarly titled measures used by other companies.